Maximilian I, Holy Roman Emperor: Legacy

 The Britannica Encyclopaedia comments on Maximilian's achievements:

-Maximilian I [...] made his family, the Habsburgs, dominant in 16th-century Europe.
+Maximilian I [...] made his family, the Habsburgs, dominant in 16th century Europe.
 He added vast lands to the traditional Austrian holdings, securing the Netherlands by his own marriage, Hungary and Bohemia by treaty and military pressure, and Spain and the Spanish empire by the marriage of his son Philip [...]
 Great as Maximilian's achievements were, they did not match his ambitions; he had hoped to unite all of western Europe by reviving the empire of Charlemagne [...]
 His military talents were considerable and led him to use war to attain his ends.
 He carried out meaningful administrative reforms, and his military innovations would transform Europe's battlefields for more than a century, but he was ignorant of economics and was financially unreliable.

-Hollegger notes that, unable to win full support from his imperial estates, Maximilian built a network of alliances that foreshadowed modern European power politics—“like in the game of chess, no piece could be moved without thinking ahead about the others.”
+Hollegger notes that, unable to win full support from his imperial estates, Maximilian built a network of alliances that foreshadowed modern European power politics – like in the game of chess, no piece could be moved without thinking ahead about the others.

-Cauchies writes that after the long struggles of Mary and Maximilian’s joint rule, their state-building efforts bore fruit: “a consortium of territories nevertheless emerged which found its place in the West under the heirs, Philip the Handsome and Charles V.” Yet his anti-French stance and dream of imperial universality often alienated the Burgundians, unlike his peace-minded son Philip.
-Haemers adds that the Dutch find it “impossible to celebrate him the way Germans or Austrians do,” reflecting national sentiment more than history itself.
+Cauchies writes that after the long struggles of Mary and Maximilian's joint rule, their state-building efforts bore fruit: "a consortium of territories nevertheless emerged which found its place in the West under the heirs, Philip the Handsome and Charles V".
+Yet his anti-French stance and dream of imperial universality often alienated the Burgundians, unlike his peace-minded son Philip.
+Haemers adds that the Dutch find it "impossible to celebrate him the way Germans or Austrians do", reflecting national sentiment more than history itself.

-Hugh Trevor-Roper remarks that although Maximilian’s wars achieved little, “By harnessing the arts, he surrounded his dynasty with a lustrous aura it had previously lacked.
+Hugh Trevor-Roper remarks that although Maximilian's wars achieved little, "By harnessing the arts, he surrounded his dynasty with a lustrous aura it had previously lacked.
 It was to this illusion that his successors looked for their inspiration.
-To them, he was not simply the second founder of the dynasty; he was the creator of its legend—one that transcended politics, nationality, even religion.”
-Paula Sutter Fichtner calls him the author of a “basic but imperfect script for the organization of a Habsburg government,” visionary yet fiscally reckless.
+To them, he was not simply the second founder of the dynasty; he was the creator of its legend – one that transcended politics, nationality, even religion".
+Paula Sutter Fichtner calls him the author of a "basic but imperfect script for the organisation of a Habsburg government", visionary yet fiscally reckless.
 His later creation of a Hofrat to share responsibilities came only when illness forced him to delegate.
 The alliance between crown and cities he envisioned never solidified; the Reformation and shifting priorities under Charles V and Ferdinand left his framework incomplete.